Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Introduction

 Our problem is the part of the very broad problem of the transfer learning~\cite{TransferML}, and generally it is connected with the problem of domain adaptation, which arises when there are several related domains containing a shift associated with differences in feature space distributions.
 Snapshots of spin distributions for different models at temperatures below the critical temperature tend to be very different from each other, and NN cannot correctly predict the probability that specific spin distributions belong to the ferromagnetic phase.
 The goal is to train a robust model to generalize the common properties of the domains, such as phase transition point and set of the critical exponents.

-We have analyzed several possible representations of the datasets used for the training/testing procedure, including traditional spins snapshots~\cite{Carrasquilla-2017}, and found that they do not provide acceptable estimates of the critical temperature and correlation length exponent during cross-domain transfer learning (see details in the Supplemental Materials).
-Fortunately, converting spin snapshots into energy snapshots, which are then used in the training/testing process, leads to reasonably good estimates of the critical temperature and correlation length exponent during cross-domain testing of the Baxter-Wu model using the Ising-trained neural network.
+We analysed a possible representation of the dataset used for the training/testing procedure based on traditional spin snapshots~\cite{Carrasquilla-2017} and found that it does not provide acceptable estimates of the critical temperature and correlation length exponent for interdomain transfer learning.
+The representation of the data as a spin correlator at a distance of half the linear lattice size $L$ proposed in~\cite{Shiina-2020} shows similar properties.
+Fortunately, the conversion of spin snapshots into energy snapshots, which are then used in the training/testing process, leads to reasonably good estimates of the critical temperature and correlation length exponent during inter-domain testing of the Baxter-Wu model using an Ising-trained neural network.
 Conversely, training on the Baxter-Wu dataset and testing on the Ising dataset also yields good results.
+Unfortunately, this does not apply to the four-state Potts model and Ising model, in which we cannot estimate either the critical temperature or the correlation length under cross-testing with energy datasets.

+In Section~\ref{sec-models} we briefly mention the Ising model, the four-state Potts model, and the Baxter-Wu model.
+In Section~\ref{sec-data}, we describe the data generation process in detail.
+In Section~\ref{sec-super}, we focus on the supervised learning and methods for analyzing model properties.
+In Section~\ref{sec-spin}, we present the results of our investigation of spin datasets.
+We discuss transfer learning in Section~\ref{sec-cross}, and in Section~\ref{sec-energy}, we present the results of our investigation of energy datasets.